DarrenVictoriano/Happen/README.md

-# Project_One
+# Happen
-The making of the ultimate Project ONE
+The making of the ultimate Project ONE.

+##Naming Conventions
+HTML and CSS: dash-case-naming
+JS: CamelCaseNaming